jnozzi/cocoadev.com/markdown/NSTextStorageWordsVSNextWordFromIndex.md

 ----

-I use General/NSSpellChecker's -countWordsInString:language: method ... it works quite well for me.
+I use NSSpellChecker's -countWordsInString:language: method ... it works quite well for me.